je-suis-tm/graph-theory/Epidemic Outbreak project/README.md

 ![alt text](https://github.com/je-suis-tm/graph-theory/blob/master/Epidemic%20Outbreak%20project/preview/differential-sars-france-in%20sample.png)

 Okay, now comes the real deal, out-of-sample data.
 The result is quite the same as Gompertz curve.
 Using only a small percentage of the data is often an overestimation except for one country.
 Anglo-Saxion exceptionalism is something we hear all the time.
-Nevertheless, Francophonie exceptionalism in epidemic modelling is really astonishing (c'est toujours comme ça:joy: )!
+Nevertheless, Francophonie exceptionalism in epidemic modelling is really astonishing!

 ![alt text](https://github.com/je-suis-tm/graph-theory/blob/master/Epidemic%20Outbreak%20project/preview/differential-sars-hong%20kong-out%20of%20sample.png)